 HAMPDEN - Should a major natu-ral event like a flord, hurricane, fire or drought hit the town of Hampden it is important to identify areas that an vul-merable such as properties in the flood-plain, narrow roads and wells prone to fulture said Kristin Heery, an environ-mental planner with the Piotoer Valley Planning Commission (PVPC).
-And site has been working with a local committee Planning Commission (PVRC), And she has been working with a local committee to coordinate plans of various lown departments and catalog resources avail-able to respond to an emergency both writin the nown and without.
-The PVPC has been developing such hazard minigation plans with tooms throughout the area, backed financially by the Exclud Discourse Management.
+And site has been working with a local committee has been working with a local committee has been working with a local committee to coordinate plans of various lower departments and catalog resources avail-able to respond to an emergency both writin the nove and without.

-by the Federal Emergency Management Agency (FEMA) and the Massachusetts Emergency (Management Agency (MEMA), and Herry herself is also working with the continuities of Ladlow and Scuthwick.
+The PVPC has been developing such hazard mitigation plans with towns throughout the area, backed financially by the Federal Emergency Management Agency (FEMA) and the Massachusetts Emergency (Management Agency (MEMA), and Herry herself is also working with the continuities of Ladlow and Scuthwick.
 Hampdon's vol-unieer committee has included Scienceme John D. Flown relevants univer committee has included Selectman John D. Flynn, planning board clark Kathy Foster, Hampden Highway Superintendent Dana Pitley and town resident Melissa Lait-Trecker.